NVIDIA/nim-deploy/kserve/README.md

 4. Create the NIM cache locally.
 KServe currently requires that PVCs are mounted to a Pod in ReadOnly mode (see this [issue](https://github.com/kserve/kserve/issues/3687)), because of this the NIM cache must be created outside of NIM `InferenceService` deployment.

 > For faster testing purposes this step can be bypassed by setting the NIM to re-download the model each time by setting `NIM_CACHE_PATH` to `/tmp` in the runtime files.
+Model downloads may take 2-5 minutes for smaller models, 5-15 minutes for larger models, or more depending on the networking configuration of the deployment environment.

 The default `setup.sh` script creates a PV that points to the local hostpath at `/raid/nvidia-nim`.
 NIM can be run locally following the [official docs](https://docs.nvidia.com/nim/large-language-models/latest/getting-started.html#launch-nvidia-nim-for-llms) to initially populate this cache.
 The NIM container can be run locally with Docker or in the cluster as a Pod, Job, or Deployment.
 The best method for cache creation will depend on the type of distributed storage being used to back the PVC.